 Creosote Build Up In Your Flue

 Chimney fires can destroy homes and severely injure or kill the occupants of the house.
 This scary scenario can be avoided if you ensure your chimney is cleaned out on a regular basis.
 People who use their fireplace September to March ideally should have their chimney cleaned twice a year.
-Spring and Fall are perfect times to climb up on the roof and conduct the required maintenance.
+Spring and Fall are perfect roof repair and conduct the required maintenance.
 A metal bristle chimney brush will be used to scrape the creosote build up from the walls of your chimney.
 It is often wise to cover your fireplace opening by duct taping a garbage bag over the interior to prevent any ash or residue from entering your home.
 One the chimney sweeping is complete a simple clean up either with a shop vacuum or a broom is adequate.

 Avoid Creosote Build Up